mrmonk12345/ard-database-workbench/database.md

 4. **Pipeline runs and result tables**
    Once the data is prepared, the pipeline and its outputs are tracked in a structured way.

-## Main table groups

-- **Project metadata**: projects, treatments, soil_locations, rootstocks, sampling compartments
+## Data organization layers

+The schema is organized into several conceptual layers:

-- **Sample and library data**: samples, libraries, amplicon types
+- **Biological and experimental metadata**: tables such as projects, samples, libraries, rootstocks, soil_locations, treatments, and sampling_compartments
-- **Sequencing data**: sequencing runs, sequencing outputs
-- **Analysis data**: analysis datasets, analysis units, pipeline runs
-- **Results**: features (ASVs), feature counts, taxonomy
+- **Sequencing and ingestion metadata**: tables such as amplicon_types, project_amplicon_types, sequencing_runs, and sequencing_outputs.
+The amplicon tables define the biological targets used by each project.
+- **Analysis and pipeline metadata**: tables such as analysis_units, analysis_datasets, and pipeline_runs
+- **Result metadata**: tables such as feature_counts, features, and taxonomy
+- **Reference and legacy tables**: tables such as ref_SRA_run_info, zzz_stg_samples_to_be_filled, and other zzz_* helper tables

 ## Design philosophy

-The database separates raw data from processed analysis data so the same sequencing files can be reused in multiple workflows.
-This separation is important because raw sequencing files often arrive in a form that is not yet ready for analysis, while analysis units are defined in a more structured and consistent way.

-The project also emphasizes metadata organization.
+The database keeps biological, experimental, technical, and analytical information connected so that results can be interpreted in the context in which the samples were collected and processed.

+## Organizing sample metadata

 A useful way to think about the metadata is by asking four questions:

 - **When?** Temporal information such as dates, time since planting, or growth stage
 - **What?** Experimental and biological context such as treatments, health status, or methods